Skip to main content

 You’ve done it.
 You’ve navigated the often-harrowing journey of infertility, side-by-side, and you’ve welcomed your precious child into your lives.
 Your shared dream has come true, and your hearts are overflowing with love for this tiny human and immense gratitude for each other’s strength and support through it all.
 You are now a parenting team, a family.

-And amidst the beautiful, demanding whirlwind of new parenthood, a new, quieter challenge can emerge: how do you nurture your relationship as After the double whammy of infertility (which often puts immense strain on intimacy and connection) and then new parenthood (which also famously strains intimacy and connection), intentionally rekindling that romantic flame and nurturing your bond as a couple is not just a nice idea; it’s vital for your long-term happiness and the strength of your family foundation.
+And amidst the beautiful, demanding whirlwind of new parenthood, a new, quieter challenge can emerge: how do you nurture your relationship after the double whammy of infertility (which often puts immense strain on intimacy and connection) and then new parenthood (which also famously strains intimacy and connection), intentionally rekindling that romantic flame and nurturing your bond as a couple is not just a nice idea; it’s vital for your long-term happiness and the strength of your family foundation.
 Here at GrowingMyFamily, we understand this tender need for reconnection.

 The Perfect Storm: Why Couple Connection Can Suffer After Infertility and a New Baby